Wondering about blockchain for supply chain management? You’ve come to the right place.

 A recent article in The Centurion highlighted that “the presence of undisclosed synthetics in the market could cause irreparable damage to the integrity of the diamond supply chain and undermine consumer confidence in diamonds”.
 The article goes on to explain how impractical it is for retailers to test every single stone in an attempt to detect fraud.

 A supply chain solution that could guarantee the authenticity of any diamond would have a number of benefits.
-Firstly, it would save the industry untold time and money spent trying to preventing fraud.
+Firstly, it would save the industry untold time and money spent trying to prevent fraud.

 Another important benefit is that prices would actually rise due to increased consumer confidence that the diamonds they are buying are real and not from conflict zones.
 Since synthetic diamonds would be effectively eliminated from the marketplace by such a system, the carefully controlled supply would have the effect of helping to raise prices.